alandebs/Owl/README.md

 `src/owl-wrapper` is a wrapper for Intel pins and NVbits. `src/owl-wrapper ${command}` can be used to trace CUDA program execution.
 `src/owl_analyzer/target/release/owl_analyzer` is the core analyzer.

+## Documentation

+For a deeper dive into architecture, build/run instructions, troubleshooting, and how to interpret reports, see:

+- docs/overview.md

 ## License